Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/Cinemachine3rdPersonFollow.md

 Note the rotations on the rig;</br>

 - **B rotates horizontally around A**.
-Using A as the origin, B's position is calculated from the Shoulder Offset's X, Y, and Z values .</br>
+Using A as the origin, B's position is calculated from the Shoulder Offset's X, Y, and Z values.</br>
    ![](images/CMShoulderOffsetexample.png)

 - **C rotates vertically around B**.
-C's position is calculated from the Vertical Arm Length from B. Positive values result with C above B, negative values result with C below B.</br>
+C's position is calculated from the Vertical Arm Length from B. Positive values result with C above B, and negative values result with C below B.</br>
    ![](images/CMVerticalDistanceexample.png)